0x1iii1ii/PPPwn-Luckfox/README.md

 - This is a <b> Work-In-Progress </b> it is still not stable sometimes the console crashes and freezes
 - Currently only support PS4 `V11.00`
+- The average PPPwned time is around 1min - 2min sometimes it load under 1 minute
+- Using `pppnw` nightly build from xfangfang PPPwn_cpp

 ## What it does